Aromatics in Cooking: Simple Ways to Boost Flavor and Health

 Aromatics are not just for cooked foods, they certainly can fit in raw dishes too.
 Scallions (green/spring onions) which are high in fiber, potassium and vitamin A, can be enjoyed raw sprinkled as an edible garnish for rice, pasta, egg dishes as well as grilled meats.
 Don’t like them raw?
 Cook them!
 They still impart healthy doses of nutrients.

-Grow you own scallions on your kitchen counter by placing a bulb in a cup of water and literally watching it grow.
+Grow your own scallions on your kitchen counter by placing a bulb in a cup of water and literally watch it grow.
 Talk about farm to table!

 Probably one of the least utilized aromatic, a few sliced leaks go a long way in adding flavor to your soups and pasta dishes.
 High in vitamins A and C, folate and manganese, leeks contain inulin, a type of fiber that acts as a probiotic thereby supporting a healthy digestive system.